 An introduction to and an overview of the concepts utilized to design and implement a computerized management information system.
 Topics will include, but are not limited to, types of organizations, management styles, types of information systems, and the ways in which these are combined to create an efficient information system.
 Spring.

 Prerequisite: CIS 1339.
+Three semester hours

 COMPUTER INFORMATION SYSTEMS 4000.
-TEXES REVIEW FOR TECHNOLOGY APPLICA-TIONS TEACHERS.
+TEXES REVIEW FOR TECHNOLOGY APPLICATIONS TEACHERS.